 USC Retired Faculty Research Fund

-Originally supported by the Kenneth T. and Eileen L. Norris Foundation, and now funded through an endowment from the Office of the Provost, the Emeriti Center College has funds up to $4,000 available to assist retired USC faculty with expenses related to research and publication.
-One grant, or two to three grants, may be awarded up to the total available funding of $4,000 per year.
+Originally supported by the Kenneth T. and Eileen L. Norris Foundation, and now funded through the USC Emeriti Center with an endowment from the Office of the Provost, annual funds are made available to support retired USC faculty with expenses related to research and publication.
+Up to $4,000 is distributed annually in the form of small individual grants.
 Previous recipients may reapply after three years.
-Grants also may be used to fund undergraduate research assistants.
+Grants also may be used to fund undergraduate research assistants or for travel to present at conferences.
 An application form is available here.